hasura/graphql-engine/docs/graphql/core/queries/query-filters.rst

 You can see the complete specification of the ``where`` argument in the :ref:`API reference <WhereExp>`.

-Comparision operators
+Somparison operators
 ---------------------

-Let’s take a look at different comparision operators that can be used to filter results.
+Let’s take a look at different comparison operators that can be used to filter results.

 Equality operators (_eq, _neq)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^